leejyang00/jianlee.me/src/lib/posts/pacemates.md

 ---
-title: "Pacemates Run Club"
+title: "Pacemates Run Club: The Untold Story"
 date: "2023-10-01"
-description: "From ideation to reality - my journey of creating and running a local running community in Brisbane."
+description: "The real journey behind building a weekly running community, from initial excitement to the challenges of sustaining engagement and the lessons learned when dreams meet reality."
 tags: ["running", "community", "entrepreneurship", "fitness"]
-image: "/images/pacemates.jpg"
+image: "/pacemates.jpg"
 slug: "pacemates-runclub"
 read_time: "5"
 ---